What a $100K H-1B Visa Means for US Tech Companies and Their Talent Strategy

 Does $100,000 fee apply to my current employees?

-How will this fee affect my hiring strategy?
+How will H-1B visa fee affect my hiring strategy?

 The $100,000 fee significantly increases the cost of hiring foreign talent, particularly for startups and mid-sized tech companies.
 This may lead to hiring freezes, operational uncertainty, and potential burnout among existing staff due to increased workloads.
 Companies may need to reconsider their hiring budgets and explore alternative talent sources.